scalajs-io/nodejs/README.md

 #### Durations

-Scalajs-Nodejs provides implicit conversions so that you may use `scala.concurrent.duration.FiniteDuration`s with `$timeout`, `$interval`, and any other services that use time in milliseconds.
+Transcendent provides implicit conversions so that you may use `scala.concurrent.duration.FiniteDuration`s with `$timeout`, `$interval`, and any other services that use time in milliseconds.

 ```scala